+(2) Issued in terms of the provisions of the Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008, the Companies Act, 2013 as amended and other applicable laws, by way of public issue, and listed on BSE Limited (BSE) and National Stock Exchange of India Limited (NSE)

+WITTEN !

-- (1) Issued by way of private placement and listed on the Wholesale Debt Market Segment of the National Stock Exchange of India Limited and BSE Limited - (2) Issued in terms of the provisions of the Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008, the Companies Act, 2013 as amended and other applicable laws, by way of public issue, and listed on BSE Limited (BSE) and National Stock Exchange of India Limited (NSE). - (3) Issued in terms of the provisions of the Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2021, the Companies Act, 2013 as amended and other applicable laws, by way of public issue, and listed on BSE Limited (BSE) and National Stock Exchange of India Limited (NSE). - (4) The Bond Issue Committee of the Board of Directors of the Company vide its resolution dated February 02, 2023 approved the issue and allottment of 11,05,650 Non-Convertible Debentures (NCDs) of face value of ₹1,000 each, aggregating to ₹110.565 crores by way of public issue in terms of the Shelf Prospectus dated December 30, 2022 and Tranche I prospectus dated December 30, 2022.
-Subsequent to the March 31, 2023, the Bond Issue Committee of the Board of Directors of the Company vide its resolution dated April 25, 2023 approved the issue and allotment of 11,26,402 NCDs of face value of ₹1,000 each, aggregating to ₹112.6402 crores by way of public issue in terms of the Tranche II Prospectus dated March 27, 2023.
+(3) Issued in terms of the provisions of the Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2021, the Companies Act, 2013 as amended and other applicable laws, by way of public issue, and listed on BSE Limited (BSE) and National Stock Exchange of India Limited (NSE).

+(4) During the year ended March 31, 2024, the Bond Issue Committee of the Board of Directors of the Company vide its resolution dated April 25, 2023 approved the issue and allotment of 11,26,402 NCDs of face value of ₹1,000 each, aggregating to ₹112.64 crores by way of public issue in terms of the Tranche II Prospectus dated March 27, 2023

-(ii) (a) Term Loans from banks /financial institutions as at March 31, 2023 includes(1):
+(ii) (a) Term Loans from banks /financial institutions as at March 31, 2024 includes(1);

 Particulars Amount Rs. in crores Term Loans taken from financial institution.
 These loans are repayable in half yearly instalments.
-The average balance tenure for these loans is 13 months from the Balance Sheet date.
-121.07 Term Loan taken from Bank.
+The average balance tenure for these loans is 4 months from the Balance Sheet date.
+20 64 Term Loan taken from Bank.
 This loan is repayable in quarterly instalments with moratorium period of 3 month from the date of disbursement.
-The balance tenure for this loan is 3 months from the Balance Sheet date.
-28.75 Term Loan taken from Banks.
+The balance tenure for this loan is 77 months from the Balance Sheet date 286 64 Term Loan, taken from Banks.
 These loans are repayable in quarterly instalments from the date of disbursement.
-The average balance tenure for these loans is 39 months from the Balance Sheet date.
-260.00 Term Loan taken from Banks.
-These loans are repayable in yearly instalments with the moratorium period of 3 years from the date of disbursement.
-The average balance tenure for these loans is 3 months from the Balance Sheet date.
-75.00 Term Loan taken from Bank(s), These loans are repayable in quarterly instalment with moratorium period of 6 months from the date of disbursement.
-The average balance tenure for these loans is 48 months from the Balance Sheet date.
-113 650.06 Total 1,134.88
+The average balance tenure for these loans is 27 months from the Balance Sheet date.
+180 00 Term Loan taken from Bank(s), These loans are repayable in quarterly instalment with moratorium period of 6 months from the date of disbursement.
+The average balance tenure for these loans is 36 months from the Balance Sheet date.
+494 50 Total 981.78